²ÝÝ®ÉçÇø

 Change to programme leader

-The new programme leader must be approved by the Joint Board of Studies.
+The new programme leader must be approved by the Collaborative Academic Lead.

 Change of premises